Polynomial Equivalence of Complexity Geometries: Approximating geodesics with gates

 If $\sigma_K$ is a $k$-local generalized Pauli operator, then any `monomial' unitary of the form $e^{i \sigma_K z}$ can be synthesized exactly using no more than $2k-3$ two-local gates,

 Let's prove that now.
 Without loss of generality, we can assume the monomial has the form

-(This is without loss of generality because all monomial operators are related by a change of single-qubit basis, which is a symmetry of the complexity geometry metrics we consider---e.g. the metrics always punish motion in the $\sigma_x$ direction exactly equally to motion in the $\sigma_z$ direction.)
-We will show how to write this with $2k-3$ gates.
+(This is without loss of generality because all monomial operators are related by a change of single-qubit basis, e.g.~changing $\sigma_z$ to $\sigma_x$ on the first qubit, changing $\sigma_z$ to $\sigma_y$ on the second qubit, etc. But this is a symmetry of our definition of gate complexity.
+In Sec.~\ref{subsec:gatecomplexity}, we defined the primitive gates to be \emph{any} two-qubit unitary---any element of U($4$)---so we can effect any change of single-qubit basis by just bundling it into the last gate that touches that qubit.)
+We will show how to write $e^{i \sigma_K z}$ with $2k-3$ gates.
 First, note the identity

-to change yaw by $2z$, we can roll $90^{\degree}$, pitch down by $2z$, and then roll back.
+to change yaw by $2z$, we can roll $90^{\degree}$, pitch down by $2z$, and then roll back \cite{yaw}.
 This identity can be applied to any three generators that have the same algebra as SU(2), so for any generalized Pauli's $\sigma_I$ and $\sigma_J$ we have

 This allows us to recursively build up high-weight monomials

 This $2k-3$ gate circuit exactly compiles the monomial unitary and proves Eq.~\ref{lemma:lemma1}.
 Since $2k-3 <2 N$, it is certainly the case that for all monomial unitaries of any weight,